 Cultivo Global Ag Innovation Program FAQs

-Cultivo is different than accelerators and incubators in that fundraising isn’t a part of the program, nor is there any exchange of startup equity.
-This is a fee-based program and the startups retain all of their equity.
+Cultivo is different from accelerators and incubators in that fundraising isn’t a part of the program nor is there any exchange of startup equity.
+This is a tuition-based program.

 How is the program structured?

-During the six -week program, cohort members meet online for 2.5 hours each week with Iowa’s agricultural leaders, startup community, researchers, and farmers.
-Each weekly session features presentations, roundtable discussions, and Q&A opportunities focused on a topic relevant to the U.S. ag marketplace, including regulatory systems, customer perspectives, financing, employment, and more.
+During the six-week program, cohort members meet online for 2.5 hours each week with agricultural leaders, startup community, researchers and farmers.
+Each weekly session features presentations, roundtable discussions and Q&A opportunities focused on a topic relevant to the U.S. agricultural marketplace, including regulatory systems, customer perspectives, financing, employment, and more.